abhishekarya1/Hash-Define-myNotes/content/web-api/caching.md

 Server can send us `Etag` or `Last-Modified` headers and we can validate with `If-None-Match` and `If-Modified-Since` headers respectively.

 #### ETag (strong)
 Etag (entity tag) is just a unique identifier that the server attaches with some resource.
-When data is stale in cache, a reuest is sent containing `If-None-Match: <etag_value>` for validation.
+When data is stale in cache, a request is sent containing `If-None-Match: <etag_value>` for validation.

 We can generate ETag via any method as its not specified in HTTP docs.
 Usually a collision-resistant hash function is used to assign Etags to each version of a resource.
 We often use [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier).